kiranrokkam09/AppEarners/README.md

 # Django REST API for AppEarners

-AppEarners is a Django-based RESTful API designed to support the PointTrackerPro web application.
-This API allows administrators to manage Android apps, assign points to users for app downloads, and provides user-facing endpoints for user registration, login, profile, and task completion with screenshot submissions.
+AppEarners is a web application that allows administrators to add Android apps and assign points to users for downloading those apps.
+Users can sign up, log in, view their profiles, check their earned points, and submit screenshots as proof of completing tasks.

 ## Features